zeruniverse/CryptoStego/README.md

 See `example/` folder

 ## Developing
-This project is currently under development.
-So you might encounter into some problems while using it.
+This project is under development.
+So you might encounter some problems while using it.
 If so, please submit an issue.
 ### Known Issues
-+ functions for changing higher frequency component in Fourier matrix already implemented.
++ Functions for changing higher frequency component in Fourier matrix are implemented.
 But this method seems not stable.
-+ functions for fast averaging implemented.
++ Functions for fast averaging are implemented.
 Also, this method is not stable.

 ## Copyright
 Jeffery Zhao